VUEngine/vuengine.github.io/documentation/user-guide/design-principles.md

 ```

 Notice that it is not necessary to list the `VUEngine` class itself in the list of authorized classes.
 Implicitly, all secured methods are accessible from their own classes without restrictions.

+Only the first call to `ClassName::secure` has effect, subsequent calls don't change the security conditions for the class.

 The safety checks are removed in release builds to prevent them from impacting the game's performance.